 Employees grow their skills by training or transferring knowledge within a team, and that's exactly why you need experts inside your team.

-Skill matrix view types.
-There are 2 popular ways to present skill levels – simple table view and radar chart.
+There are 2 popular ways to present skill levels – a simple table view and a radar chart.
 The second one looks like a great poster on the wall, but it's too superficial and cannot provide detailed information.
 Nevertheless, both formats are available in Vectorly.
 I recommend the simple table - it shows a more detailed team skills overview.

 4. Personal Development Plan